gotlougit/cpanzer/README.md

 - Enemy AI

+- Rotating player when they move a certain way

 ## Roadmap

 - Nozzle and projectile

-- Rotating player when they move a certain way
+- Base

 ## Things to be left out